 If you’re asking before your breast lift surgery, then you’re becoming an educated patient.
 Educated patients nearly always have the best results.
 Prevention is the best treatment for scars.
 What can you do to prevent visible or objectionable breast lift scars?

-- Prepare NOT to run long distances or jump repetitively for two months after surgery.
+3/ Prepare NOT to run long distances or jump repetitively for two months after surgery.
 Ask your doctor about alternative exercises if you’re a runner or if you often jump as part of your fitness or competitive routine.
-Excessive motion may widen scars by collagen accommodation to the added stress.
+The excessive motion may widen scars by collagen accommodation to the added stress.

-- Disinfect skin by showering with antiseptic such as chlorhexidine gluconate or povidone-iodine for several days before your procedure.
-Infection may worsen scar, so it should be avoided.
+5/ Disinfect skin by showering with antiseptics such as chlorhexidine gluconate or povidone-iodine for several days before your procedure.
+Infection may worsen scars, so it should be avoided.
 Breast lift surgeons often provide a preferred antiseptic in advance.

-- If you’re getting implants with breast lift, nasal decolonization before surgery with alcohol, povidone-iodine, mupirocin, and/or other antiseptic may diminish the chance of infection, avoiding the scars resulting from treatment of infection.
+6/ If you’re getting implants with a breast lift, nasal decolonization before surgery with alcohol, povidone-iodine, mupirocin, and/or another antiseptic may diminish the chance of infection, avoiding the scars resulting from the treatment of infection.

-Scar minimization is an effort shared by patient AND surgeon.
+Scar minimization is an effort shared by the patient AND the surgeon.
 Surgical technique is important, and management of your breasts after surgery is also important.